 Germany invaded Poland, today in 1939 (the man who organised and led the pretext-creator was the number 4 in Military Intelligence, a war criminal now regarded as Saint Oskar Schindler - see Aug 23 and further links there)

-Colonel Muammar Gadaffi came to power, today in 1969.
+Colonel Muammar Gaddafi came to power, today in 1969.
 I would prefer to put this on the date of his overthrow, but it is difficult to determine when exactly that was: Libyans now speak of the "February 17 Revolution", but it took till September 16th of that year (2011) for him to be truly gone and a National Transitional Council recognised by the United Nations - utterly ineffective, and only one of several in the warlord anarchy left behind.
 Perhaps I should move this to October 20, the day on which a mob tracked him down in his hidey-hole and Mussolinied him.

 Bobby Fischer defeated Boris Spassky in a World Chess Match, today in 1972.
 Apparently the real battle wasn't over kings or pawns, but what kind of seating they would use: